ellisk42/ec/README.md

 #  Leveraging Language for Abstraction and Program Search

-This repository is the official implementation of Leveraging Language for Abstraction and Program Search (currently under review at ICML 2021).
+This repository is the official implementation of Leveraging Language for Abstraction and Program Search (currently under review).
 This repository and branch is a static branch designed to reproduce the results in the paper.
 This README will be updated with a link to a deanonymized live branch and paper after the review period.